-Web-based software for managing article citations and other research data.
+RefWorks is web-based software for managing article citations and other research data.
 It helps researchers gather, manage, store and share all types of information, as well as generate citations and bibliographies.
-First time users should sign up for an individual account using TCU email address.
+First-time users should sign up for an individual account using their TCU email address.

 Free DOI lookup; crossref currently provides a number of ways for you to locate a DOI number: bibliographic search (author name, journal title, ISBN, etc.) or article title search.